mrkazawa/grid_world/q_learning/README.md

 `random` is smaller that `epsilon` then the agent will pick one action randomly.
 * **Exploitation**.
 The agent will get all action from the `q_table` for the `next_state`.
 Then, the agent will pick the action that has the `maximum value`.
-If multiple action with the same maximum value exists, the agent will pick a random action based on those available maximum actions.
+If multiple actions with the same maximum value exists, the agent will pick a random action based on those available maximum actions.

 So, the role of `epsilon` in this example is to give the agent chance to explore the environment (10% chance in this example).
-If the `epsilon` is extremely low (or set to 0) than the agent will have less chance (or no chance) to explore and the `q_table` will most likely to have `bias` from the previous episodes.
-Thus, we cannot see many variance or alternatives in the episodes.
+If the `epsilon` is extremely low (or set to 0) then the agent will have less chance (or no chance) to explore and the `q_table` will most likely to have `bias` from the previous episodes.
+Thus, we cannot see any variance or alternatives in the episodes.
 In other words, the agent will not be flexible.

 ### Move to the next state -- Determine the reward